jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 Open terminal.
 Type "start.SYSl".
 It opens in a new terminal window.

-_Note: you can't close the first Terminal_
+_Note: you can't close the first Terminal Window_

 # Using the CLI on SYStemware
-Protip: use SYStemware's Codertop for a faster experience.
+Protip: use SYStemware's Codertop for an optimised experience.

 On SYStemware's Testtop, open CLI in the Shortcuts menu after installing.